Ellen White Investigation

-Embarrassing Failed Prophecies
+Failed Prophecies about Christ's Return

-The 1856 prediction was only one of a long series of unsuccessful predictions of Christ's return made by Ellen White.
 Lucinda Burdick, a friend of Mrs. White in the 1840s, explains how Mrs. White often predicted Christ's return:

 I became acquainted with James White and Ellen Harmon (now Mrs. White) early in 1845. ...
 She pretended God showed her things which did not come to pass.
 At one time she saw that the Lord would come the second time in June 1845.
 The prophecy was discussed in all the churches, and in a little 'shut-door paper' published in Portland, Me.
 During the summer, after June passed, I heard a friend ask her how she accounted for the vision?
 She replied that 'they told her in the language of Canaan, and she did not understand the language; that it was the next September that the Lord was coming, and the second growth of grass instead of the first in June.'
 September passed, and many more have passed since, and we have not seen the Lord yet.
 It soon became evident to all candid persons, that many things must have been 'told her in the language of Canaan,' or some other which she did not understand, as there were repeated failures.
 I could mention many which I knew of myself.

 Once, when on their way to the eastern part of Maine, she saw that they would have great trouble with the wicked, be put in prison, etc. This they told in the churches as they passed through.
 When they came back, they said they had a glorious time.
 Friends asked if they had seen any trouble with the wicked, or prisons?
 They replied, 'None at all.'
 People in all the churches soon began to get their eyes open, and came out decidedly against her visions; and, just as soon as they did so, she used to see them 'with spots on their garments,' as she expressed it.
 I was personally acquainted with several ministers, whom she saw landed in the kingdom with 'Oh! such brilliant crowns, FULL of stars.'
-As soon as they took a stand against the visions, she saw them 'doomed, damned, and lost for ever, without hope.'2
+As soon as they took a stand against the visions, she saw them 'doomed, damned, and lost for ever, without hope.'1

 The time of trouble has commenced, the reason why the four winds have not been let go, for the saints are not all sealed...